pfheatwole/thesis/source/paraglider_systems.rst

 ..
 What are dynamics?
 What are paraglider dynamics used for?

-The *dynamics* of a system describe how the state of the system changes over time.
-A flight simulator needs a model of an aircraft's dynamics to generate the flight trajectory produced by a specific flight scenarios.

-[[The previous chapters developed a wing geometry that can model the canopy, and an aerodynamics method that can estimate the canopy dynamics.
-The canopy dynamics are just one piece of the total paraglider dynamics.
-This chapter develops a complete dynamics model that includes the dynamics of the entire system.]]

-* What is *dynamic simulation*?

-  From Wikipedia: "*Dynamic simulation* (or dynamic system simulation) is the use of a computer program to model the time-varying behavior of a dynamical system.
-The systems are typically described by ordinary differential equations or partial differential equations.
-A simulation run solves the state-equation system to find the behavior of the state variables over a specified period of time.
-The equation is solved through numerical integration methods to produce the transient behavior of the state variables.
-Simulation of dynamic systems predicts the values of model-system state variables, as they are determined the past state values.
-This relationship is found by creating a model of the system."
+A *dynamics model* describes how a set of variables change over time.
+A *flight simulator* uses aircraft dynamics to generate a *flight trajectory*: a sequence that records how the state of the aircraft evolves over time in response to a sequence of control inputs and wind vectors.

 ..
-What is a flight simulator?

-A flight simulator uses aircraft dynamics to record how a set of state variables change over time in response to a sequence of control inputs and wind vectors.

-[[Although flight simulators are commonly expected to be interactive programs with graphical outputs, the simulator defined in this chapter is only concerned with the numerical outputs, and the input sequences are strictly non-interactive.
-However, in practice the dynamics model is fast enough that interactive simulations should be possible.]]

-..
 How does flight simulation relate to the problem of flight reconstruction?
    (ie, why does this paper need a flight simulator?)

+This paper requires a flight simulator because it is fundamental to solving the flight reconstruction problem.
+The introductory section of this paper, :ref:`introduction:Solve the inverse problem`, defined *flight reconstruction* as an *inverse problem*: given a recorded flight trajectory, we are interested in determining the flight conditions that produced that trajectory.
+It also explained that *flight simulation* provides a means to estimating a distribution that is likely to contain the answer: by simulating many possible flight conditions, it is possible to compare those simulated trajectories outcomes against the recorded trajectory.

+[[This chapter needs to start by defining several *system dynamics* models for the composite paraglider system, using all of its component models.
+Then, it needs to choose sets of state variables and define the *state dynamics* in terms of the *system dynamics*.]]

-[[This paper defines a flight simulator because the *filtering equation* needs a transition function.
+[[This paper requires a flight simulator because the *filtering equation* requires a transition function.
 For the purposes of flight reconstruction, the *state dynamics model* :math:`\dot{x} = f(x, u)` is the dynamics model provided by the flight simulator.]]

-The introductory section of this paper, :ref:`introduction:Solve the inverse problem`, defined *flight reconstruction* as an *inverse problem*: given a recorded flight trajectory, we are interested in determining the flight conditions that produced that trajectory.
-It also explained that *flight simulation* provides a means to estimating a distribution that is likely to contain the answer: by simulating many possible flight conditions, it is possible to compare those possible outcomes against the actual outcome.

-A paraglider dynamics model makes it possible to simulate and record the motion of that paraglider in different flight scenarios.

-The flight simulator is the link between the paraglider dynamics model and the flight trajectories.

-* [[This paper uses the simulator to generate test flights for validation.
-At first this is only helpful for superficial checks (do flights "look" correct?), but will eventually be necessary for physical flight validation.]]

 ..
 Roadmap